 Pineapple – Traditionally in Malaysia and Singapore a whole fresh pineapple would be used to make the jam for these tarts.

-So, for this recipe and for convenience we will be using a can of crushed pineapple in natural juice – no cleaning or blending required.
+So, for this recipe and for convenience we will be using crushed canned pineapple in natural juice – no cleaning or blending required.

-You could also use a crushed pineapple in syrup however, you would need to reduce the amount of sugar to avoid and overly sweet jam.
+You could also use a crushed pineapple in syrup however, you would need to reduce the amount of sugar to avoid and overly sweet pineapple filling.

 Sugar – White granulated sugar is best for this because, it adds sweetness and helps to thicken the jam without altering the colour too much.

 The quantity used in the recipe is just enough to make a jam that is not too sweet when using crushed pineapple in natural juice.

 However, if using crushed pineapple in syrup (it’s already sweet) use about 170 grams (6 ounces) or a little less of sugar.

 Flavourings – Cinnamon stick and cloves these can get quite strong in flavour if too much is used so, stay with the amounts stated in the recipe.

 Lemon or lime juice – this balances out the flavour and helps to set the jam.

 Butter – We prefer to use salted butter in our sweet and savoury recipes it just give a nice flavour to any dish, but you can use unsalted butter if you prefer.